1993 Australian Grand Prix: Post-race

-During the podium celebrations, Senna invited both Prost and Hill up to the top step, much to the surprise of Prost.
+During the podium celebrations, Senna invited Prost up to the top step, much to the surprise of the Frenchman.
 The move marked the first easing of tensions in the rivalry between the two men.
 Senna himself would later call the race 'the end of an era'.
 As was tradition in Adelaide, a rock concert was held inside the circuit following the race.
-For 1993 the concert was performed by Tina Turner as part of her What's Love?
-Tour (the concert was free to anyone with a ticket to the race).
-At one stage during the concert, Ayrton Senna appeared on stage, much to Turner's surprise.
-As a tribute to the Brazilian (and although she had already performed the song), Turner sang her hit "The Best".
+The concert was performed by Tina Turner as part of her What's Love?
+Tour (the concert was free for anyone with a ticket to the race).
+At one point during the concert, Ayrton Senna appeared on the stage, much to Turner's surprise.
+As a tribute to the Brazilian driver (and although she had already performed the song), Turner sang again her hit "The Best".